-If you’re concerned about your financial situation, you may be wondering how you’re going to pay your utility bills and if your utilities will be shut off.
-When you file for bankruptcy, you may be looking for a way to discharge or wipe out your debts and how bankruptcy affects your utilities.
+If you’re concerned about your financial situation, you may be wondering how you’re going to pay your past-due utility bills and if your utility services will be shut off.
+When you file for bankruptcy, you may be looking for a way to discharge or wipe out your debts and also wondering how bankruptcy affects your outstanding balance and payments on utility services.

-If you are confused about the relationship between bankruptcy and utility bills, seeking legal advice from a bankruptcy attorney may provide you with clearer answers.
-John Dunlap is an experienced attorney that is well versed in bankruptcy cases.
-Call today for a free 30 minute session to discuss the unique needs of your case.
+If you are confused about the relationship between bankruptcy and overdue utility bills, seeking legal advice from a bankruptcy attorney may provide you with clearer answers.
+John Dunlap is an experienced attorney who is well versed in bankruptcy cases.
+Call today for a free 30 minute session to discuss the unique needs of your case

 Can my Utility Company Shut Off Services if I File for Bankruptcy?